luyadev/luya.io/docs/guide/admin/assets.md

 ## Using i18n in JavaScript

 In order to use the i18n service inside your JavaScript files, you have to pass the translations keys you d'like to use inside your JavaScript to the admin UI.
-Therefore define `luya\admin\base\Module::getJsTranslationMessages()` in your admin module class:
+Therefore define <class name="luya\admin\base\Module" method="getJsTranslationMessages" /> in your admin module class:

 ```php
 public function getJsTranslationMessages()